GORDON, William 3rd of Terpersie 2

 The 4th laird William's son, James was known as

 James had a son, Robert, to whom J.M.Bulloch referred in Gordons of Cairnfield.
-It seems to have been with Robert that the association with Knockespock dissolved with that family, possibly about 1663 or thereabouts, at his death,and reverted to their feudal superiors of Terpersie, probably in the lifetime of William, 3rd laird of Terpersie.
+It seems to have been with Robert that the association with Knockespock dissolved in that family, possibly about 1663 or thereabouts, at his death,and reverted to the feudal superiors, Gordon of Terpersie, probably in the lifetime of William, 3rd laird of Terpersie.

-William, or his son James, the 4th laird, would have been free to assign the land within his own family.
-This appears to have been what happened, since the brother of James, William's son, Henry, had a son John who was later referred to as the Laird of Knockespock, certainly by 1680.
-The latter also had a son, John, more famously known at a later time as 'old Glenbucket'.
-These two John Gordons, before the Glenbucket title was ever used in that family, were known as John Gordon elder of Knockespock and John Gordon younger of Knockespock.
-Witness:
+That William Gordon of Terpersie, or his son James, the 4th laird, would have been free to assign the land within his own family.
+This appears to have been what happened, since the brother of James, Henry/Harry Gordon of Auchlyne, had a son John, a burgess of Aberdeen, who was later referred to as the Laird of Knockespock, certainly by 1680.
+This John Gordon also had a son, John, more famously known at a later time as 'old Glenbucket'.
+These two John Gordons, before the Glenbucket title was ever used in that family, were known as John Gordon of Knockespock, as here:

 a]